2009

 3. BitTyrant – BitTorrent protocol compatible client.
 Faster than traditional BitTorrent, read more on their site.

-4. Burst – A bittorrent creation and management tool!
+4. Burst – A BitTorrent creation and management tool!
 Highly recommended.

 5. UTorrent – Ultimate Bittorrent Application.
 Highly recommended.